quicwg/ops-drafts/draft-ietf-quic-manageability.md

 {{sec-stateful}} above may be useful during classification.

-Note that the use of a connection ID to support connection migration renders 5-tuple based filtering insufficient and requires more state to be maintained by DDoS defense systems.
+Note that the use of a connection ID to support connection migration renders 5-tuple based filtering insufficient to detect active flows and requires more state to be maintained by DDoS defense systems if support of migration of QUIC flows is desired.
 For the common case of NAT rebinding, where the client's address changes without the client's intent or knowledge, DDoS defense systems can detect a change in the client's endpoint address by linking flows based on the server's connection IDs.
 However, QUIC's linkability resistance ensures that